 - The perfect consistency is best achieved with a high-speed blender or food processor.

-- Start with 1 tbsp of lemon juice, and add the 2nd tbsp in if you like more tang like us.
+- Start with 1 tablespoon of lemon juice, and add the 2nd tablespoon in if you like more tang like us.

 ♻️ Similar recipes